syncthing/syncthing/README-Docker.md

 from Docker Hub.

-Use the `/var/syncthing` volume to have the synchronized files and Syncthing's configuration files available on the host, You can add more folders and map them as you prefer.
+Use the `/var/syncthing` volume to have the synchronized files and Syncthing's configuration files available on the host, you can found the configuration files under `/var/syncthing/config`.
+You can also add more folders and map them as you prefer.

 Note that Syncthing runs as UID 1000 and GID 1000 by default.
 These may be altered with the `PUID` and `PGID` environment variables.
 In addition